fluxcd/kustomize-controller/docs/spec/v1beta2/kustomization.md

     --from-file=value.yaml=./kubeconfig
 ```

-> **Note** that the KubeConfig should be self-contained and not rely on binaries, environment,
+**Note:** The KubeConfig should be self-contained and not rely on binaries, environment,
-> or credential files from the kustomize-controller Pod.
+or credential files from the kustomize-controller Pod.
-> This matches the constraints of KubeConfigs from current Cluster API providers.
+This matches the constraints of KubeConfigs from current Cluster API providers.
-> KubeConfigs with `cmd-path` in them likely won't work without a custom,
+KubeConfigs with `cmd-path` in them likely won't work without a custom,
-> per-provider installation of kustomize-controller.
+per-provider installation of kustomize-controller.

 When both `spec.kubeConfig` and `spec.ServiceAccountName` are specified,
 the controller will impersonate the service account on the target cluster.